Home \ About CUCARD \ CUCARD Staff

 Senior Clinical Psychologist

-Photo of Lily Schwartz, PhD
+Photo of Jin Lee, PhD

 Senior Clinical Psychologist

-Photo of Alyssa Bernstein, LMSW
+Photo of Alyssa Bernstein, LCSW

-Alyssa Bernstein, LMSW
+Alyssa Bernstein, LCSW

 Senior Clinician